KC-7/ecommerce/README.md

 #### Issue

-When attempting to disable static using `heroku config:set DISABLE_COLLECTSTATIC=1 --app kc-ecommerce` as part of the deployment to Heroku, it returned `Invalid credentials provided.` and gives an option to login to CLI via web browser.
+When attempting to disable static using `heroku config:set DISABLE_COLLECTSTATIC=1 --app kc-ecommerce` as part of the deployment to Heroku, it returned ___Invalid credentials provided___ and gives an option to login to CLI via web browser.

-When attempting to login through the browser, it directs to a page that says `IP address mismatch`.
+When attempting to login through the browser, it directs to a page that says ___IP address mismatch___.

 When attempting to login to Heroku via the terminal using `heroku login -i`, it would return the following error message when using my accounts email address and password: